How to say “boring” in Japanese

-Native speakers would say “tsumaranai” to mean ‘boring’ in Japanese.
-In this blog post, I will explain this word with its major conjugations.
+Native speakers say “tsumaranai” to mean ‘boring’ or ‘bored’ in Japanese.
+Probably, many Japanese learners know this word as it is often used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word together with its major conjugations.
 And also, I will explain how to use them through example sentences.
-My explanations would help Japanese learners to use “tsumaranai” properly.
+My explanations would help Japanese learners to use “tsumaranai” more properly.
 Then, let’s get started!

 Contents